sydney-birch/Nematostella_Mesocosm_virome/virome_scripts/Readme.md

 ## Prep work:
 A) Transfer over all data and adjust names by running the change_raw_fq_file_names.py with name_change.txt --> has the conversion of names from admera

-'./change_raw_fq_file_names.py -a name_change.txt -b Fastq-021324-XP-fcB-22HGNTLT3-L001-I8I8'
+`./change_raw_fq_file_names.py -a name_change.txt -b Fastq-021324-XP-fcB-22HGNTLT3-L001-I8I8`

 B) Download genome

  `wget https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_932526225.1/`

 ## 1) Run fastqc
-Use 1_fastqc.py to loop thru and run fastqc for each sample --> run in raw reads dir
+Use 1_fastqc.py to loop thru and run fastqc for each sample --> run in raw reads dir (1_fastqc.slurm)

   `./1_fastqc.py -a ../../../1_fastqc/before_trim`

 *output in fastqc dir --> before_trim dir*

 ## 2) Trimm reads and re-run fastqc
-  A) Run trimmomatic slurm and .py to trim the adaptors (run in 2_trimmomatic dir) - the script loops thru and runs for each sample
+  A) Run trimmomatic to trim the adaptors (run in 2_trimmomatic dir) - the script loops thru and runs for each sample (2.A_trimmommatic.slurm)

 `./2.A_trimmomatic.py -a ../raw_reads_2-19-24/admera_seq_run/Fastq-021324-XP-fcB-22HGNTLT3-L001-I8I8 -b ../../../2_trimmomatic/`